 In 2013, 2014, 2015, and 2016 Alyson was been a presenter at Texas Speech and Hearing Association convention.
 Continuing education and ethics training have been provided at both TSHA and Region 11 Service Center for ASHA and TSHA CEU’s with Jennifer Buhrmann, M.S., CCC-SLP, MT-BC.

 Alyson believes strongly that if you have a passion and love for what you do every day, you will never work a day in your life.

 Amanda Crawford graduated from the University of North Texas with a Bachelors Degree in Speech Pathology and Audiology where she was invited to participate as an Honors Clinician.
 She specializes in treating the pediatric population at home, in their natural learning environment.
-Amanda now resides in Waco and treats children from Waco to South Dallas.
+Amanda now resides in Waco and treats children from Waco to Red Oak.
 The majority of her patients have other learning challengers such as Autism, ADD, ADHD, Emotional Disorders, and Down’s Syndrome.